 1. Thy clothes shall skim thy body.
 Not cling.
 Not billow.

-As Beth so often puts it, you want your clothes to follow the shape of your body no matter what shape it happens to be.
+You want your clothes to follow the shape of your body no matter what shape it happens to be.
 Even if you’re heavy.
 Too big and you’ll look weighty, too tight and you’ll be uncomfortable (or, make others feel uncomfortable).
 Honor thy seams.
 A shoulder seam goes on your shoulder.
 Not halfway down your tricep.

 2. Thou shalt develop a relationship with a great tailor.